rohitpaulk/befunge-ruby/README.md

 # Befunger

 Befunger is an interpreter for [Befunge](https://esolangs.org/wiki/Befunge) written in Ruby.
+I wrote this as an answer to [this Kata on codewars](https://www.codewars.com/kata/befunge-interpreter).

 ### Installation